 In The Baby Whisperer Solves All Your Problems, Tracy Hogg discusses reflux.
-This post includes information from the book as well as my own added thoughts as Kaitlyn had reflux.
+This post includes information from the book as well as my own added thoughts since Kaitlyn had reflux.

 Reflux is basically heartburn.
 The sphincter in the esophagus is immature and doesn’t close properly.
 This causes food to come back up.
 With food comes stomach acid, which causes burning.
 If you have ever had heartburn, you know how uncomfortable this is.
 Imagine having it at all times.

-HOW DO YOU KNOW IF IT IS REFLUX? page 111
+HOW DO YOU KNOW IF BABY HAS REFLUX?

 Reflux can be tricky to diagnose in the beginning.
 The symptoms and reactions vary in babies.
 Plus, babies spit up.
 Spitting up even after every meal is normal for a baby without reflux.